+- 19.1 Classified Competitors: Are all individuals who are officially classified by the NRA, or whom have a record or scores fired over courses of fire used for Classification that have been recorded in a NRA Temporary Score Book.
+Competitors will be issued printed and/or digital Classification Cards featuring their Classification for:

+- Open Class Revolver

+- Open Class Semi-Automatic Pistol

+- Open Class Duty Optic Pistol

+- Stock Service Revolver

+- Stock Service Semi-Automatic Pistol

+- Production Pistol

+- Production Duty Optic Pistol.

-- 19.1 Classified Competitors: Are all individuals who are officially classified by the NRA, or whom have a record or scores fired over courses of fire used for classification that have been recorded in a NRA Temporary Score Book.
-Competitors will be issued one classification card featuring their classification for Open Class Division Revolver and Semi-Automatic Pistol and their Stock Duty Gun Division Revolver and Semi- Automatic pistol.
-Except as otherwise provided in these Rules. competitors may not use their Semi-Automatic Pistol Classification in a revolver match nor may they use their Revolver Classification in a semi-automatic pistol match, nor use an Open Class Division Classification in a Stock Duty Gun Division match or vice versa. - 19.2 Unclassified Competitor: Is a competitor who does not have a current NRA Police Pistol Combat Classification, either regular or temporary by Temporary Score Book following Section 19.17 or a Prior Assigned Classification as listed in Section 19.10.
+Except as otherwise provided in these Rules, competitors may not use their Semi-Automatic Pistol Classification in a Revolver match nor may they use their Revolver Classification in a Semi-Automatic pistol match, nor use an Open Class Division Classification in a Stock Duty Gun Division match or vice versa.

+19.2 Unclassified Competitor: Is a competitor who does not have a current NRA Police Pistol Combat Classification, either regular or temporary by Temporary Score Book following Section 19.17 or a Prior Assigned Classification as listed in Section 19.10.
 Such competitor shall compete in their first tournament in the High Master Class, except at the National Police Shooting Championships where classifications will be according to the National Police Shooting Championships official program.